TPucke/GettingCleaningDataCourseProject/README.md

 2. Download the zip file from the internet to the temporary file name.
 3. Unzip the data folders/files into a specified (or default) path.
 4. Delete the temporary zip file
-5. Return the path of the data files to be used in the rest of the script.
+The path of the data files to be used in the rest of the script is returned and the global logic stores this path in variable `datafolder`.

 ### build_combined_data
 `build_combined_data(rootfolder)` creates a tidy data.frame that contains both training and test measurements combined, with activity and subject variables added, and with all columns removed that do not represent mean or standard deviation variables.
 The function executes the following sequence of steps: